NCAR/noahmp/drivers/nuopc/docs/source/ComponentTesting.rst

 .. note::
    Using container to create test and development environment is optional.
 The following steps can be used also in other platforms or/and OS in case of lack of depencenies in there.

-Then, `spack <https://spack.io>`_ package manager can be used to install dependencies such as ESMF, FMS.
+Then, `spack <https://spack.io>`_ package manager can be used to install dependencies such as ESMF.
 In this case, the content of the `spack.yaml` can be structured as following.
 Also note that the installadtion directory can be changed through the `config` section of the YAML file.

 .. code-block:: yaml